martgnz/journocoders-geogrid/README.md

   .await(ready);
 ```

-After that, we will need to add just *one* line to our rendering function and we will have our CSV associated with the map!
+After that, we will need to add just *one* line to our rendering function and we will have the fill of our map associated with the external CSV!

 ```javascript
 svg.selectAll('path')